Path to the Throne

 The Minor Pillar Edicts

 These edicts depict the scene of Ashoka visiting the village of Lumbini to pray there as it was the birthplace of Buddha.
 He also exempted the small community from paying taxes to the vast empire.
-He brought several religious reforms to his empire, with the main theme being to eliminate violence at all costs.
+In the history of India, Ashoka was the first emperor to bring several religious reforms with the main theme being to eliminate violence at all costs.

 Ashoka is one of the greatest rulers that this world has ever seen, both in terms of his massive empire and his humility and service to mankind.